camsjams/jquery-style-switcher/README.md

 > cookie - setting this to null or false will disable cookies

-> cookie.expires - set how long the user cookie will last
+> cookie.expires - set how long the user cookie will last (in seconds)

 > cookie.isManagingLoad - set whether or not to use jQuery Style Switcher to load the CSS, as opposed to server-side checks